imjokey/discourse-install-k8s/README.md

 Just run `run.sh` script to build and deploy discourse.

-> Certainly,  If you have customer  build requirements,  you could  also customize the building script.
+> Certainly,  If you have custom  build requirements,  you could  also customize the building script.

 ```sh
 sh run.sh